abelardopardo/ontask_b/README.md

 Q15. **After a course finishes, there seems to be quite a lot of information
      and intelligence captured in OnTask.
 How do I reuse it?** Easy.
-OnTask offers you the possibility of exporting and importing your data so you can either archive it for future reference or share your actions, rules, views, etc with other user.
+OnTask offers you the possibility of exporting and importing your data, so you can either archive it for future reference or share your actions, rules, views, etc with other user.